robcarver17/pysystemtrade/docs/production.md

 - active: True
 - locked: False

-If we are trading FORCELEG, then we will also create two separate contract orders:
+If we are trading Force Outright, then we will also create two separate contract orders:

 - instrument/strategy: Strategy is _ROLL_PSEUDO_STRATEGY
 - contract date (length 1)